-All parties and witnesses to a complaint will endeavour to maintain confidentiality throughout the Formal Investigation procedures.
+All parties and witnesses to a complaint will endeavor to maintain confidentiality throughout the Formal Investigation procedures.
 Investigators will stress the confidentiality of the investigation with all persons involved in the process, including the Complainant, Respondent and Witnesses.
 Individuals involved in the investigation process who are found to have breached confidentiality may be subject to discipline.

 The limits to confidentiality will be outlined to the Complainant as soon as possible after disclosure.
-The Complainant will be advised that privacy rights are not absolute and the College may be required to take immediate action, such as contacting the police, in relation to a disclosure of Sexual Misconduct or violence in the following circumstances:
+The Complainant will be advised that privacy rights are not absolute, and the College may be required to take immediate action, such as contacting the police, in relation to a disclosure of Sexual Misconduct or violence in the following circumstances:

 - There are reasonable grounds to believe that others in the College community may be at significant risk or harm based on the information provided

-- An individual is at imminent risk of severe or life threatening self-harm
+- An individual is at imminent risk of severe or life-threatening self-harm

 - An individual is at imminent risk of harming another person